whoisanku/LinkLoom/README.md

 - **Stacks & tooling**: React 19, TypeScript, Vite 7, Tailwind CSS 4, Redux Toolkit, TanStack Query, Wagmi + Farcaster Mini App connector, Sonner toasts.
 - **Core workflows**:
-  - _Auto-seed_: Calls Gemini from the browser (with rate limiting) to propose Farcaster/Twitter handles and topic keywords.
+  - _Auto-seed_: Calls Gemini from the browser (with rate limiting) to propose Farcaster/Twitter handles and topic keywords tailored to the opportunity.
-  - _Seed refinement_: Users edit, add, or remove handles before triggering backend validation.
+  - _Seed refinement_: Users edit, add, or remove handles before triggering backend validation so the matches stay relevant to the mission.
-  - _Candidate review_: Ranked results from the backend render as sortable tables and optional swipe cards for quick vetting.
+  - _Candidate review_: Ranked results from the backend render as sortable tables and an interactive swipe deck for matching or passing to see more people.
-  - _Farcaster hydration_: The client can progressively fetch extra profile evidence using the Farcaster public API to show receipts alongside Gemini rationales.
+  - _Farcaster hydration_: The client can progressively fetch extra profile evidence using the Farcaster public API to show receipts alongside Gemini rationales for each potential match.
 - **State & persistence**:
   - Auth/session details live in Redux and persist via AES-encrypted `localStorage` helpers.
   - Axios is pre-configured to attach tokens or call the same-origin backend depending on deployment.